 Onlookers pulled the driver and a passenger from the Corvette before it caught fire.
 One witness told The Gazette that the Corvette was allegedly traveling at high-speed just before impact.

 Emergency personnel transported all four individuals to area hospitals.
 A Colorado Springs spokeswoman stated that the 11-year-old received medical treatment before his release from the hospital.
 The driver of the Jetta was in critical condition as of Monday afternoon.
 The Corvette’s passenger was also in critical condition, and the driver was in serious condition.

-Although the investigation into this Colorado Springs accident is ongoing, victims of negligent conduct on area roadways may seek compensation in many instances.
+Although the investigation into this Colorado Springs accident is ongoing, those injured by negligent conduct on area roadways may seek compensation in many instances.
 It is often possible to seek monetary damages for medical bills, lost wages, pain-and-suffering and other losses.

-If you or a loved one is a victim in a traffic crash, it is possible to meet with Colorado Springs personal injury attorneys about the incident.
+If you or a loved one has been in a traffic crash, it is possible to meet with Colorado Springs personal injury attorneys about the incident.
 Our firm offers such a consultation without cost or obligation.
 We fight hard to preserve the full legal rights of our clients.
 To learn more, please contact us.